P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 #### Triggers
 - start of turn X
-- unit (player X) enters one of listed tiles
+- unit (player X) enters one of listed regions
-- unit X enters one of listed tiles
+- unit X enters one of listed regions
-- player X has Y units (of type Z) (exactly)
+- player X has Y units (of type Z)
 - player X controls Y of listed buildings
 - all units for player X are destroyed
 - unit X is destroyed